when-harry-met-sally/git-outta-here/README.md

 - add a utility that turns http requests into ssh?
 - async git stuff, with queues, for llm ai commits
 - remove the jq config file, and rely on environment variables.
-- simply have this as a tool that allows for pre git commits, and have the
+- simply have this as a tool that allows for pre git commits